BioPhoton/ngRe/README.md

 **Needs:**
 As we know exactly when changes happen we can trigger change detection manually.
 Knowing the advantages of subscriptions over the template and lifecycle hooks the solution should be similar to `async` pipe.

+One more downside here.
+If we use the `as` template syntax and have multiple observable present in the same div we run unto some annoiing situation:

 #### Output Binding